projectglow/glow/docs/source/tertiary/regression-tests.rst

 Return
 ------

-The function returns a struct with the following fields.
-The computation of each value matches the `lm R package <https://www.rdocumentation.org/packages/stats/versions/3.6.1/topics/lm>`_.
+For a single-phenotype regression, the function returns a struct with the following fields.
+For a multiple-phenotype regression, the function returns a list of structs with the following fields.
+The computation of each value matches the
+`lm R package <https://www.rdocumentation.org/packages/stats/versions/3.6.1/topics/lm>`_.

 .. list-table::